Get your copy of the ACSM CPT exam cheat sheet. It helps immensely in studying for the exam.

 - Muscular fitness, 1 RM, chest press, partial curl ups, and push-ups.

 - Flexibility like the sit and reach test.

 Heart Rate: Resting Exercise, and Recovery

-Heart rate is defined as the number of beats the heart has and is put in terms of per minute usually.
-This is showed by the term beats per minute.
-There aren’t any accepted standards used for resting heart rate, but it is thought to often be an indicator of CRF due to the decrease in resting heart rate that occurs when we are more physically fit.
+Heart rate is defined as the number of beats the heart has and is usually put in terms of per minute.
+This is shown by the term beats per minute.
+There aren’t any accepted standards used for resting heart rate, but it is thought to often be an indicator of CRF due to decreased resting heart rate when we are more physically fit.
 There is also no standard for exercise heart rate, but the response that heart rate has is an important variable and also the foundation of many endurance tests that we do.